Divorce Law in Florida, Everything You Need to Know

 Is Annulment an Option

-If you are considering getting a divorce in Florida, you might be wondering if an annulment is an option.
-Annulment is a legal procedure that can dissolve a marriage, but it is not available in all cases.
-In order to get an annulment, you must meet certain requirements.
+If you are considering getting a divorce in Florida, you might wonder if an annulment is an option.
+An annulment is a legal procedure that can dissolve a marriage, but it is not available in all cases.
+To get an annulment, you must meet certain requirements.

 First, you must be able to prove that your marriage was never valid in the first place.
 This can be done if you can show that one of the spouses was already married to someone else at the time of the current marriage or if you can show that one of the spouses was not of legal age to marry.
 Additionally, if your marriage was based on fraud or force, you may be able to get an annulment.